SurrealPartisan/shiofaioth/README.md

 As can be seen, Shiofaioth uses the long scale in large number naming.

 Compound numerals are formed with "ia" between the orders of magnitude.
-The name of the order of magnitude comes before the amount of it.
+The name of the order of magnitude comes before the amount of it (none if one).
 Examples:
 * "dies-ia-faif", 15
 * "dies-duos", 20
 * "cien-ciome-ia-dies-sieben-ia-fosiem", 378
 * "tuhat-cien-faif-ia-tuhat-dies-neliae", 540 000

+#### Ordinal numbers
+Ordinal numbers are formed with the suffix -(i)moi, which is added to the first word of each order of magnitude.
+Examples:
+* "uonimoi", (the) first
+* "naomoi", (the) ninth
+* "cienimoi-duos-ia-diesimoi-neliae-ia-siebenimoi", (the) 247th
+With digits, the ordinal numbers are written with "moi" added to the end, so the previous examples would be "1moi", "9moi" and "247moi".

 ### Verbs
 All predicates in Shiofaioth have an obligatory preposition indicating mood and in the case of indicative mood also evidentiality, and an obligatory postposition indicating the voluntariness of the action.
 Tense- and aspect-like information may be indicated with non-obligatory particles, additional verbes etc.